KawaiiBone/Reseach-topic-Environment-Query-System-EQS/README.md

 # Result

+Now that Environment query system is in the zombie game, the ai knows where it left its items behind for later use and go towards them when the time comes when the ai needs it.
+It will avoid houses that are already searched in.
+Except when the ai knows something is good in there for it that it has left behind.

 This is a feature that is very useful for late game.
 Via its information gained then it can survive longer and better.
 But the down side with this is, is that it requires you to get there at the late stage of the game.
 For the feature to be working well.